mozilla-mobile/shared-docs/android_automation.md

 - Travis is secondary: we use it to get automation working quickly or get support for tools that won't work on Taskcluster.

+## Taskcluster

+[Taskcluster][tc] is a generic task execution framework developed and used by Mozilla to automate continuous integration and release processes.

+We currently use Taskcluster to:
+* Build, test and run code tools for all master commits and pull requests (including contributor PRs).
+See [Code quality tools](#Code quality tools) additional information.
+* Build (unsigned) release builds whenever a release is created on GitHub
+* Automatically import new translations from the L10N repository.

+Taskcluster runs using docker: see our [docker guide] for more information.

 ## Travis